Cycling the Canal du Midi

 Cycle from Homps to Beziers, passing through a string of idyllic villages, each surrounded by a tangle of vineyards and peaceful scenery.
 You’ll pass the imposing medieval castle of Argens-Minervois, the artistic village of Paraza, and the houses of Ventenac-en-Minervois hugging the canal.
 Enjoy the quaint village of La Somail, where it feels like time stopped here 200 years ago, and the labyrinthine of Capestang, dominated by its church.
 Today, all the locks suddenly come at once, with nine in a row as you reach Beziers, a lively city with great history and wonderful wining and dining.

-An entirely different experience to the usual hotel.
-Hôtel La Prison is a landmark of Béziers, where you can spend a night just a stone's throw from Saint-Nazaire Cathedral, in what was once a prison.
-Now an exceptional restored building with a breathtaking view, this trendy hotel is well-equipped with a single-lane swimming pool and terrace, a bar and bistro with a fantastic view over the Orb Valley, and the works of contemporary artists and creative furnishings.
-Breakfast is served on the veranda overlooking Beziers, with the sound of the Cathedral bells.
+A different experience to the usual hotel.
+Hôtel This establishment is full of history, as it is the former prison of Béziers, now an restored building with breathtaking views.
+This hotel is well-equipped with a single-lane swimming pool and terrace, and a bar and bistro with a fantastic view over the Orb Valley.
+Breakfast is served on the veranda overlooking Beziers, with the sound of the cathedral bells.
 Magical.

 The final section of the Canal du Midi takes you from Beziers to the Étang du Thau lagoon, where the canal spills into the Mediterranean Sea.
 A dedicated cycle path then leads past a long strip of sand dunes and the beach leading into Sète.
 Now down at sea level, you’ll find salt-tolerant vegetation as you cycle through a mosaic of marshes and lagoons, with the chance of spotting otters, coypus and flamingos.
 Over 250 species of birds visit Bagnas Nature Reserve each year.
 You’ll spend the night in the Venice of Languedoc, Sète, an attractive port city criss-crossed by canals.
 Be sure to go for a slow wander along the central canal, and stop in a restaurant for a taste of some local seafood and wine.